blittle/backbone-nested-models/README.md

 ======================

 Backbone nested models is meant to be a lightweight and simple solution for nested models in [Backbone.js](http://backbonejs.org/).
-It gives you nothing fancy, just simple relations (662 bytes minified/gzipped).
+It gives you nothing fancy, just simple relations (2.1 kilobytes minified).
 If you are looking for a larger more complex and exhaustive solution checkout
 [Backbone-relational](https://github.com/PaulUithol/Backbone-relational) by Paul Uithol.

 ## Options